Ottawa Rapid FC: Stadium

 The Rapid share the integrated TD Place Stadium and TD Place Arena complex with five other tenants.

 The Rapid play their home games at TD Place Stadium in Lansdowne Park, located in the city's Glebe neighbourhood.
-The inaugural match was on April 27, 2025, a 2-1 victory over AFC Toronto.
+The inaugural match on April 27, 2025, was a 2–1 victory over AFC Toronto.

 The club shares the 24,000-capacity venue, which contains the TD Place Arena integrated into its northern grandstand, with five other concurrent tenants: the Atlético Ottawa soccer club, the Ottawa Redblacks Canadian football club, the Ottawa Charge women's hockey club, Ottawa 67's junior hockey club, and the Ottawa BlackJacks basketball club.

 Owned by the City of Ottawa and operated by the Ottawa Sports and Entertainment Group, the precinct is currently slated for a CA$419 million redevelopment, which would replace the integrated stadium–arena with a new, separate stadium and arena complex, orbited by a number of residential tower blocks.
-The cost blowout from its original CA$183 million budget attracted controversy to the project, leading to calls for it to be downscaled or scrapped altogether.

 The club's training grounds is the RA Centre, located approximately 2 kilometres to the south of TD Place.